ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-/umTno ne wHt?nss U of Xny
+umTno ne wHt?nss U of Xny
 eight leading poeu of the pal?and dr*«­
 The r.umber of each line refers to
 its author below: